StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_TWILIO.md

 > If you are using these instructions for an Heroku instance or AWS Lambda instance, replace references to `<YOUR_APP_URL>` with your actual app url (i.e. examplespokeapp.herokuapp.com ), and skip step 1.

 1. If you are using these instructions for development (not Heroku), you can use [ngrok](https://ngrok.com/docs) to allow Twilio to communicate with Spoke.
 Follow the instructions in [this section](HOWTO_DEVELOPMENT_LOCAL_SETUP.md#ngrok) and use the ngrok external-facing app URL below to replace `<YOUR_APP_URL>`
-2. Create a Twilio acccount: https://www.twilio.com/ _If your organization is a non-profit organization, you may also apply for complementary twilio credits at [Twilio.org](https://www.twilio.org/application)_
+2. Create a Twilio account: https://www.twilio.com/ _If your organization is a non-profit organization, you may also apply for complementary twilio credits at [Twilio.org](https://www.twilio.org/application)_
 3. Click on `Programmable SMS` on the side panel
 4. Click on `Messaging Services`, and click `Create Messaging Service`
 5. Give your messaging service a Name then click `Create`